 We mail out registration packets to all the volunteers in our database before each competition.
 If you are not on our mailing list and would like to be included, please provide your information on the “Interested in Becoming a Judge?” form below.

-We need your help judging these aspiring legal advocates during the evenings of October 7-9 at Mizzou Law.
-We ask that you arrive at 6:15 pm to check-in, enjoy a complimentary dinner, and attend a brief judges meeting before the competition begins at 7:00 pm and will end by 10 pm (if not before).
+We need your help judging these aspiring legal advocates during the evenings of January 20th-22nd at Mizzou Law.
+We ask that you arrive at 6:15 pm to check-in, enjoy a complimentary dinner, and attend a brief judges meeting before the competition begins at 7:00 pm.
 You will also receive CLE credits for your time.

-On behalf of MU Law’s Board of Advocates, we hope that you join us as a judge for what we expect to be an exciting and excellent Negotiation Competition.
+On behalf of MU Law’s Board of Advocates, we hope that you join us as a judge for what we expect to be an exciting and excellent Client Counseling Competition.

 If you are interested in signing up, please visit this link –

 Judging BOA competitions is a fun way to get CLE credit while helping students improve their counseling skills!